 By giving patients an accurate amount that they will owe at or before the time of service, patients have the information they need to make more informed decisions about how to pay for their care.
 It also enables providers to collect on bills or set up payment plans, which can help reduce the cost to collect and write-offs, as well as surprise bills for the patient.

-Coordination of benefits (COB) is another process fraught with administrative waste and inefficiencies that could benefit from a peer-to-peer network.
+Coordination of benefits (COB) is another process fraught with administrative waste and inefficiencies that could benefit from a decentralized, peer-to-peer network.
 COB processes often cause cogs in the revenue cycle on the back end that can lead to delays in reimbursement and excessive rework.
 Because of the latency of data, there can be a long lag in getting updated information on multiple coverages or changes in coverage status.
 COB works better if all parties have full insight into multiple enrollments.
 With a peer-to-peer network, updated enrollment information on each participating member/patient is already in the system and can be accessed by all participants on the network.

 Imagine a decentralized, peer-to-peer network that allows payers to co-develop processes to streamline coordination of benefits.
 Working together, payers can develop the rules, processes, and the analytics that provide greater standardization and insight into primary, secondary, and tertiary coverage for network participants.
 Today, what is a heavy administrative burden that can result in costly, labor-intensive denials, instead becomes a simple network inquiry that facilitates faster, more accurate claims.